jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

-    * Programming involves writing a lot of code that implements behavior—but the strength of a program is really founded on its data structures.
+    * Programming involves writing a lot of code that implements behavior - but the strength of a program is really founded on its data structures.
 If I have a good set of data structures that match the problem, then my behavior code is simple and straightforward.
 But poor data structures lead to lots of code whose job is merely dealing with the poor data.

     * As soon as I realize that a data structure isn’t right, it’s vital to change it.
 If I leave my data structures with their blemishes, those blemishes will confuse my thinking and complicate my code far into the future.